lyudmilalala/k8s_learn/chapter_7_private_repo/README.md

 Clean up the `Secret` config file, change its namespace, and apply it.
 Below is an example config file.

+A `Secret` can only used by resources in the same namespace with it.
+Each `Secret` can only be used by one namespace.

 ```yaml
 apiVersion: v1
 data: